talhaparacha/pubkey_encrypt/README.md

 # Pubkey Encrypt
-Drupal 8 Module for adding Password-based Public Key Encryption support.
+Drupal 8 Module for adding Credentials-based Public Key Encryption support into the Field Encrypt module.
 The encryption mechanism is based on ownCloud's Data Encryption Model.